 Costs for tuition and fees related to intensives and retreats total approximately $32,500.
 Room and board costs for retreats and intensives total approximately $4,200.
 Should you elect to take workshops in fulfillment of to 60 credit degree requirement costs will vary accordingly.
-The fee schedule for retreats and tuition may be viewed here: http://www.mainemedia.edu/college/admissions/fees
+More information on cost is available on the Tuition & Fees page.

 Does Maine Media College offer financial aid?

 Students may apply for small loans from Maine Media College.
-There are several scholarships for which college students may apply.
-Information about loans and scholarships is available at:
+All loan information is on our Financial Aid page.
+There are also several scholarships for which college students may apply.
+Please see our Scholarships page for more information.

 Can I get a Federal loan to pay for my MFA degree at Maine Media College?